alterwriter/letsinfra-faqs/README.md

-# letsinfra-faqs
+# letsinfra-qna
-This is for your FAQS to ask any questions about DevOps, DevSecOps, Cyber Security, and Prompt Engineering (ChatGPT)
+This is for your QnA to ask any questions about DevOps, DevSecOps, Cyber Security, and Prompt Engineering (ChatGPT)

 # How to ask questions?

-You can open the issue section in this repository: https://github.com/alterwriter/letsinfra-faqs/issues
+You can open the issue section in this repository: https://github.com/alterwriter/letsinfra-qna/issues

 Next, click **New issue** on the right side